 My bag has literally saved my skin more times than I care to remember.
 From Pit bulls to Pekingese there’s been so many bites my bag has taken in place of my arm!

 I’ve got to connect the pieces, find the clues, and solve the case.
+I’ve got to help the client.
 It’s what I do as a dog detective.